 With the end of the mountain stream season fast approaching I was itching for a bigger trip.
-Something I’ve wanted to do since I discovered Tenkara was to go on a backcountry tenkara camping trip in Japan.
+Something I have wanted to do since I discovered Tenkara was to go on a backcountry tenkara camping trip in Japan.
 When my friend Kado-san suggested we do just that I cleared my calendar and packed my bags.
 Our destination was a small stream way out in the middle of nowhere in Yamagata Prefecture.

-I was told that the approach to the stream was via a short trail and while the distance was an easy 5-6 kilometers; however, I would hardly call what we followed a trail.
+I was told that the approach to the stream was via a short trail and the distance was an easy 5-6 kilometers.
+However, I would hardly call what we followed a trail.
 In places "the trail" was a few inches wide across a near vertical hillside, the brush was often times over your head, there were numerous knee deep muddy bogs to wade through, trees down all over the trail that required a lot of stamina and flexibility to negotiate, and of course slippery roots and collapsing hillsides.
 Factor in enough food, supplies, and alcohol for three guys and some older heavier equipment and our packs were pushing 30+ pounds.
 Needless to say it was an epic slog to get to the river.

-However, when we got to our campsite surrounded on three sides by a crystal clear river filled with Iwana the sufferfest suddenly became a distant memory.
+When we got to our campsite surrounded on three sides by a crystal clear river filled with Iwana the sufferfest suddenly became a distant memory.

 We quickly got a roaring campfire going and I set off to catch dinner.
 As I made my way upstream Iwana were darting about everywhere, in about a 30 meter section of the river I counted seven Iwana.
 That night we snacked on the one Iwana I kept, a delicious Japanese rice soup, and washed it all down with chardonnay, sake, and whiskey.
 That night I opted to sleep in the hammock.
 I had never slept in one before and was skeptical at how comfortable it would be.
-With the sound of the river and the wind gently lulling me to sleep I was out in seconds and I didn’t wake up until several hours after sunrise.
+With the sound of the river and the wind gently lulling me to sleep I was out in seconds and I did not wake up until several hours after sunrise.
 Sleeping in a hammock is awesome!

 After several cups of coffee and ramen with eggs for breakfast we set out to explore the river.
 Over the next 6 hours we made our way upstream.
 The higher we got the smaller the stream got, the colder the water became, and the bigger the Iwana got.
 The three of us leap-frogged up the river catching, hooking into, or spotting well over 100 fish.
 We explored several tributary streams too.
-Some of which were filled with Iwana others didn’t hold a single fish.
-I took over 200 photos and videos but didn’t want to max out my server by uploading them all so be sure to check out the Fallfish Tenkara Facebook page for more photos of the trip.
+Some of which were filled with Iwana others did not hold a single fish.
+I took over 200 photos and videos but did not want to max out my server by uploading them all so be sure to check out the Fallfish Tenkara Facebook page for more photos of the trip.

 That afternoon it began to rain and as the day progressed the rain intensified and by 4pm it was an all out downpour.
-Luckily we were able to get the campfire going though and with a lot of coaxing we smoked three more Iwana and polished off our remaining chardonnay.
-Sleeping in the hammock was out of the question the second night so we piled into my three man tent and fell asleep to the sound of the rain, the occasional golf ball sized seeds slamming into our tent, and around 11pm a small earthquake.
+Luckily we were able to get the campfire going and with a lot of coaxing we smoked three more Iwana and polished off our remaining chardonnay.
+Sleeping in the hammock was out of the question the second night.
+So, we piled into my three man tent and fell asleep to the sound of the rain, the occasional golf ball sized seeds slamming into our tent, and around 11pm a small earthquake.
 Needless to say the next morning I was in desperate need of coffee.